KoltonR/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

 # This script kills a process using command kill
 kill "$(ps -x | pgrep -f beyond)" Writes a Bash script that stops 4-to_infinity_and_beyond process.

+6. #!/usr/bin/env bash
+# This script kills 4-to_infinity_and_beyond without kill or killall
+pkill -f beyond.
+Write a Bash script that stops 4-to_infinity_and_beyond process.